grbfacet/facet/relativity-tutorial.md

 <span class="eq">f( 0.1 ) =  ( 1 + 0.1 )<sup>1/2</sup> = √(1.1) = 1.0488.</span>

-The error between the approximation by three terms of the Taylor series and the calculator (“true”) value is
+The error between the approximation by three terms of the Taylor expansion and the calculator (“true”) value is

 <span class="eq">1.0488 – 1.0475 = 0.0013</span>